ansible-community/community-website/posts/archive/best-of-fest-2022.md

 ability to bridge with IRC gave us a strong foundation upon which to build.
 Join the Working Groups and become a part of the conversation:
 [https://matrix.to/#/#social:ansible.com](https://matrix.to/#/#social:ansible.com)

-## What next?

-Looking to dive deeper into these announcements and other AnsibleFest content?
-Explore the AnsibleFest 2022 [Content Hub](https://events.experiences.redhat.com/widget/redhat/rhaf22/SessionCatalog2022) to access sessions on demand and find all-new resources for automation lovers like you!